astrada/google-drive-ocamlfuse/doc/Troubleshooting.md

 to the Google Drive API, and `gdfuse.log` that will log FUSE operations and cache management.

-Please note that the `-debug` option change che process behaviour by keeping it in foreground mode (so it's easier to see if the process is still active or if it stops abruptly).
+Please note that the `-debug` option changes the process behaviour by keeping it in foreground mode (so it's easier to see if the process is still active or if it stops abruptly).

 If something goes wrong, you can try clearing the cache, with this command: